phillipdavidstearns/PGTE_5585_F2019/syllabus.md

 ### Goals

 We are physical creatures that interact with the physical world using all our senses.
-This class will prepares you to move beyond the default modes of human computer interaction—keyboard, mouse, touchpad, touchscreen—and empower you to design and build customized experiences.
+This class will prepares you to move beyond the default modes of human computer interaction---keyboard, mouse, touchpad, touchscreen---and empower you to design and build customized experiences.
 The study of physical computing gives us a chance create interactions that capitalize on our full range of senses to create truly engaging and magical experiences for users.

 ### Learning Outcomes* The creation of engaging, tactile-rich experiences for users.* The creation of fully functional and integrated prototypes.* Detailed documentation of individual projects and lab exercises.* Learning introductory theories and practices of electronic circuits.* Becoming proficient in microcontroller programming.* Learning to identify electronic components, and become literate in circuit schematics.* Gain the ability to design and produce circuit boards.* Explore conceptual models which will critique, enhance, and innovate in the space of Human Computer Interaction.